 Students have the freedom to continuously define themselves through their choices, work, and communication:

 - Students will not be ‘tracked’ into a course of study (i.e. general, college prep, advanced, etc) based on assessment scores or academic history.
 Students and their families may freely choose a course of study.
 Students may change diploma tracks at any time.
 Prerequisites for particular classes exist to build cumulative skill.

 - Grades for courses will be based on self-paced, mastery of the course material.
-Course grades will not be dependent on summative examination unless students voluntarily elect to apply additional credentials to their transcripts, opt out of the mastery process, or their academic integrity is under question.
+Course grades will not be dependent on summative examination unless students voluntarily elect to apply additional credentials to their transcripts, they are pursuing NCAA eligibility status, or their academic integrity is under question.

 - CompuHigh / Whitmore School limits the amount of data it collects and stores regarding each student to that which is essential for academic purposes and open communication with the student and (in the case of minors) their family.
 We hold that too much data limits individuals’ capacity to define themselves.
 CompuHigh / Whitmore School does not collect data regarding race/ ethnicity/ creed/ income levels, etc., and when that data is collected by third parties, CompuHigh / Whitmore School does not store it or share it with teachers.

 CompuHigh / Whitmore School provides an individualized education.

 - Student teacher interaction at CompuHigh / Whitmore School shall be one-to-one with a teacher responding to an individual student, not to a group of students.

 - Student grades shall be based on single student work, not on the work of a group of students.

 - Teachers provide resources and guidance to each student based on the student’s needs and learning styles.